Estelle-kmln/ASE/documentation/QUICK_START.md

 ### Launch a Game
 1. From the homepage, click **"🎮PLAY!"**
 2. You enter your opponents username
-3. Share this code with a friend
-4. Wait for them to join
+3. Wait for them to join

 ### Join a Game
 1. From the homepage, it will appear a "pending invitation".
 Click "Join Game"